 \section{Introduction}

 Precipitation is the major component of the global water cycle and plays an important role in atmospheric and land surface processes in the climate system.
-While numerical weather models study precipitation over large areas, observational data are used to develop statistical models for precipitation over smaller areas at higher temporal frequencies and higher spatial resolution.
-The measurement and modeling of precipitation has historically relied on sparsely located rain gauges that are spatially irregular, with remote sensing products becoming more easily available in recent years.
+While numerical weather models study precipitation over regional to global scales, observational data are used to develop statistical models for precipitation over watershed to local areas at higher temporal frequencies and higher spatial resolution.
+The measurement and modeling of precipitation has historically relied on sparsely located rain gauge measurements that are spatially irregular.
+In recent years, precipitation derived from remote sensing observations with uniform spatial and temporal coverage are becoming more easily available.
 A common class of statistical models which are of interest for analyzing meteorological data are known as stochastic weather generators (SWGs).
-SWGs can be used to generate long time series of synthetic data to simulate weather patterns and are useful in weather and climate research; for precipitation data, the corresponding generator is a stochastic precipitation generator (SPG).
+SWGs can be used to generate multi-year series of synthetic data to simulate weather patterns and are useful in weather and climate research; for precipitation data, the corresponding generator is a stochastic precipitation generator (SPG).
 The modeling and forecasting of seasonal and inter-annual variations in precipitation is used to determine water allocation and resource management for regions dependent on precipitation as a primary water source.
 To this end, SPGs produce time series of synthetic data representative of the general rainfall patterns within a region.
 In particular, they aim to replicate key statistical properties of the historical data like dry and wet stretches, spatial correlations, and extreme weather events.
-SPGs are also used to downscale numerical weather models, and simulations from them are used for climate projections, impact assessments of extreme weather events, water resources and agricultural management, and for public and veterinary health.
-In general, SWGs complement numerical models which tend to be sensitive to starting values.
-While the output provided from these models are statistical estimates and therefore have uncertainty built in, ensemble datasets generated from these models can improve other climate and weather models. \citet{brienletal2017} provides a review of current SPG approaches and applications.
+SPGs are also used to downscale precipitation data from numerical weather models, and simulations from them are used for climate projections, impact assessments of extreme weather events, water resources and agricultural management, and for public and veterinary health.
+Numerical models used in weather and climate research tend to be sensitive to initial conditions, and can be augmented by SWGs.
+The output from SWGs are stochastic by nature and therefore have uncertainty built in, and ensemble datasets generated from these models can improve other climate and weather models. \citet{brienletal2017} provides a review of current SPG approaches and applications.